Do you own a rental property in North Carolina? As a North Carolina landlord, it's vital that you remain up-to-date on the states landlord tenant law!

 Required Landlord Disclosures in the State of North Carolina

 Each state requires landlords to make several disclosures to their tenants.
-As a landlord in North Carolina, you must make the following three disclosures to your tenant prior to signing the North Carolina lease agreement:
+North Carolina law states that landlords must make the following three disclosures to your tenant prior to signing the North Carolina lease agreement:

-• Disclosure of late fees.
+- Disclosure of late fees.
 Do you charge tenants a fee for paying rent late?
-If you do, North Carolina law requires that you disclose it in the rental agreement.
+If you do, North Carolina landlord tenant law requires that you disclose it in the rental agreement.
 If you don’t, the late rent fee will not be enforceable.

 Tenants’ Responsibilities & Rights in North Carolina

-Tenants in North Carolina have the following rights and responsibilities.
+Under North Carolina Law, tenants have the following rights and responsibilities.
 The right to:

-• Have their security deposit returned either wholly or partially at the end of the lease agreement term.
+- Have their security deposit returned either wholly or partially at the end of the rental agreements' term.

 Tenant is the state also has list of responsibilities which is as follows:

-• Notify the North Carolina landlord whenever repairs need to be made to the smoke or carbon monoxide detector.
+- Notify the landlord whenever repairs need to be made to the smoke or carbon monoxide detector.

 North Carolina Landlords’ Rights & Responsibilities